NexGenCloud/hyperstack-llm-inference-toolkit/CONTRIBUTING.md

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+3. If you've changed code, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

-## Report bugs using Github's [issues](https://github.com/NexGenCloud/terraform-provider-hyperstack/issues)
+## Report bugs using Github's [issues](https://github.com/NexGenCloud/hyperstack-llm-inference-toolkit/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!